JoseRoca/AfxNova/docs/Windows Procedures.md

 ```
 FUNCTION AfxSetWindowLocation (BYVAL hwnd AS HWND, BYVAL nLeft AS LONG, BYVAL nTop AS LONG) AS BOOLEAN
+FUNCTION AfxSetWindowLocationForDpi (BYVAL hwnd AS HWND, BYVAL nLeft AS LONG, BYVAL nTop AS LONG) AS BOOLEAN
 ```

 | Parameter  | Description |